ucpu/qasmint/README.md

 *condcpy* [dst] [src] - if value in `z` evaluates true, copy value from register [src] into register [dst], otherwise do nothing.

 *indcpy* - copy value from register whose index is read from `s`, into register whose index is read from `d`.
+Explicit registers (A-Z) are indexed 0 through 25 and implicit register (a-z) are indexed 26 through 51.
 This instruction terminates the program if either of the indices is invalid.

 ## Arithmetic instructions